 Donate Via Our Store!

-If you'd like to donate to the Pearl Foundation you can also do so by visiting our brand new store, where 100% of the profit goes directly to the Pearl Foundation.
+If you'd like to donate to the Pearl Foundation you can also do so by visiting our brand new store, where 100% of the profit goes to the Pearl Foundation.

 The Pearl Foundation (named after Janis Ian's mother, Pearl) is an IRS-approved 501(c)(3) public charitable foundation.
 It was formed after the Janis Ian Online Auction, through which Janis and her fans raised over $73,000 to fund college scholarships for returning students.
 That money was used immediately to fund a perpetual scholarship at Goddard College, Pearl's alma mater.
 Shortly after, Janis and her partner Pat formed the Pearl Foundation, in order to continue the spirit of hope and charity that imbued the online auction.